Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

                                 libE_specs=libE_specs)

     if is_master:
-        # Some (optional) statements to visualize our History array
+        # Some (optional) statements to visualize our history array
         print([i for i in H.dtype.fields])
         print(H)